Academic Planning and Advising

 Fall 2024 and After

-The 2024-2025 MSW Degree Planning Packet includes all degree and prerequisite requirements, curriculum overviews, and pathway requirements for the Denver Campus.
+The 2024-2025 MSW Degree Planning Packet includes all degree and prerequisite requirements, curriculum overviews, and pathway recommendations for the Denver Campus.

 Western Colorado MSW Program Curriculum and Course Planning